Reverse Transcription Loop-mediated Isothermal Amplification: Detection of the SARS-CoV2-Virus

 The RT-LAMP technique is being supported as a cheaper and easier alternative to RT-PCR for the early diagnostics of people that are infectious for COVID-19.
 There are open access test designs (including the recombinant proteins) which makes it legally possible for anyone to produce a test.
 In contrast to classic rapid tests by lateral flow, RT-LAMP allows the early diagnosis of the disease by testing the viral RNA.

 The tests can be done without previous RNA-isolation, detecting the viruses directly from swabs or from saliva.

 Detection of non-human viruses

-One example of use case of RT-LAMP was as an experiment to detect a new duck Tembusu-like, BYD virus, named after the region, Baiyangdian, where it was first isolated Another recent application of this method, was in a 2013 experiment to detect an Akabane virus using RT-LAMP.
+One example of use case of RT-LAMP was as an experiment to detect a new duck Tembusu-like, BYD virus, named after the region, Baiyangdian, where it was first isolated Another application of this method was in a 2013 experiment to detect an Akabane virus using RT-LAMP.
 The experiment, done in China, isolated the virus from aborted calf fetuses.